alexgleason/react-virtuoso/site/docs/getting-started.md

 but makes each re-render more expensive (because more items will get replaced).

 Loading images and displaying complex components while scrolling can cause jank.
-To fix that, you can hook to the `scrollingStateChange` callback and replace the problematic content in the item with a simplified one.
+To fix that, you can hook to the `isScrolling` callback and replace the problematic content in the item with a simplified one.
 Check the [scroll handling example](/scroll-handling) for a possible implementation.